 Venture out to experience the majestic parklands of Alaska — this 12-day sample trip begins with Denali National Park, home of the tallest peak in North America, Denali, and rolls into Wrangell-St Elias National Park, the largest national park in the United States.
 The journey concludes with tours of Valdez, the McCarthy-Kennicott Copper Mine and the Mat-Su Valley.

 Day 1 Anchorage

-Begin your journey in Alaska’s largest city where you can experience our rich culture & heritage.
+Begin your journey in Alaska’s largest city, where you can experience our rich culture & heritage.
 Rent a car, van or RV from one of the many rental agencies around the city.
-Your choices of things to do, places to go, great dining and meeting our wonderful people living in this special place on the planet are endless.
-Visit the Alaska Native Heritage Center, the Anchorage Museum of History & Art or the Alaska Aviation Heritage Museum.
-Enjoy fine dining and shopping downtown without having to pay a sales tax!
-You can also go flightseeing, take a day trip on a small boat cruise or explore the many trails Anchorage has to offer.
+You'll have seemingly endless opportunities for things to do, sights to see, great dining and meeting the wonderful people living in this special place.
+Visit the Alaska Native Heritage Center, the Anchorage Museum of History & Art or the Alaska Aviation Heritage Museum for an in-depth look at our culture and history.
+Enjoy fine dining and shopping downtown—without having to pay a sales tax!
+You can also go flightseeing to nearby remote mountains and lakes, take a day trip on a small boat cruise near the city or explore Anchorage's many hiking and biking trails.

 Day 2 Anchorage-Denali

 Wake early and drive north out of town on the Glenn Highway (6th Avenue in downtown Anchorage) following the signs to Wasilla.
 There you will transfer to the George Parks Highway before arriving at Denali National Park, a journey of about 236 miles.
 The drive should take about 5 hours if you don't stop to photograph the marvelous vistas (and why wouldn't you?).
 Watch out for wildlife!